 Plant Biology students take introductory biology classes (e.g. evolution and ecology, genetics) then select an area of emphasis to put together an interdisciplinary program of study with a wider range of electives than a standard Biology degree.
 Our advanced upper-level classes are small and promote learning through a combination of interactive labs and lectures.
 We also offer a thought-provoking departmental seminar series in the fall and spring semesters, that undergraduates are welcome and encouraged to attend.

 We require undergraduates to pursue independent research or an internship, as it is a central theme in our department.
 Our leading faculty mentors provide directed study in the field or laboratory to give students hands-on experience with the process of botanical investigation.
-Many of our undergraduate students have the opportunity to co-author research papers published in primary scientific literature.
+Many of our undergraduate students have the opportunity to present talks or posters and/or co-author research papers published in primary scientific literature.

 Sample Four-Year Schedule (coming soon)